djagerif/comfort2mqtt/DOCS.md

 ```
 ⚠️ **Note:** When Comfort to MQTT starts up it will print the KEY value to be used for Refresh Authentication.

-`2024-06-12 17:45:27 INFO     Comfort II Refresh Key: 000F8EC8`
+`2024-06-12 17:45:27 INFO     Refresh Key: 000F8EC8`

 ## Hardware and Interface support

-This Add-on was specifically developed for the Comfort II Ultra range of Alarm Systems with File System type `34`.
-Comfort II Ultra firmware as tested is `7.201`.
+This Add-on was specifically developed for the Comfort II ULTRA range of Alarm Systems with File System type `34`.
+Comfort II ULTRA firmware as tested is `7.201`.
 If any other Comfort system, model or firmware other than `7.201`, is used then results may be unexpected.

 The following Cytech Universal Communications Modules (UCM) Ethernet modules are supported: